htdbui/SQL4DS/Chapter4.md

     <section aria-labelledby="head-2-40" class="calibre2"><span id="calibre_link-31" class="calibre"></span>
 <h2 id="calibre_link-32" class="calibre14">CASE Statement Syntax</h2>
-<p class="calibre8">You use conditional reasoning in your daily life any time you think “If [one condition] is true, then [take this action].
-Otherwise, [take this other action].”
-“If the weather forecast predicts it will rain today, then I'll take an umbrella with me.
-Otherwise, I'll leave the umbrella at home.”
-In SQL, the code to delineate this type of logic is called a CASE statement, which uses the following syntax:</p>
+<p class="calibre8">You use conditional reasoning in your daily life any time you think ï¿½If [one condition] is true, then [take this action].
+Otherwise, [take this other action].ï¿½ ï¿½If the weather forecast predicts it will rain today, then I'll take an umbrella with me.
+Otherwise, I'll leave the umbrella at home.ï¿½ In SQL, the code to delineate this type of logic is called a CASE statement, which uses the following syntax:</p>
 <pre id="calibre_link-33" class="calibre15">
 <code class="calibre16">CASE</code>